World Chefs: Jamie Bissonnette shares tips on making cured meats

-NEW YORK Making sausages, pates and cured meats at home can be tricky, but American chef Jamie Bissonnette in his debut book, "The New Charcuterie Cookbook," shows their flavors are worth the time and effort.
+NEW YORK, Sept 2 Making sausages, pates and cured meats at home can be tricky, but American chef Jamie Bissonnette in his debut book, "The New Charcuterie Cookbook," shows their flavors are worth the time and effort.

 Salumi, chorizos and other cured meats are fixtures at Bissonnette's three popular restaurants in Boston and New York.